wren-creator/AI-compliance-standards/AI_Compliance_Standards_v2.md

 ### 4.3 Configuration Management for AI (CM-6 Applied)

-A tweak to a prompt template, a modification to retrieval pipeline weights, or a swap of the underlying model artifact changes system behavior as significantly as a software release — but may trigger none of existing change control gates.
+A tweak to a prompt template, a modification to retrieval pipeline weights, or a swap of the underlying model artifact changes system behavior as significantly as a software release, but may trigger none of existing change control gates.

 | Configuration Item | Baseline Requirements |
 |-------------------|----------------------|